vphantom/pyritephp-example/DEVELOPERS.md

 **500** When a module handled the requested URL, but returned `false`.

-For debugging purposes, `foot` and `foot_error` also have special variable `body` available which contains the *escaped* output captured from all code that ran between `startup` and `shutdown` events.
+For debugging purposes, `body` and `body_error` also have special variable `stdout` available which contains the output captured from all code that ran between `startup` and `shutdown` events.
 Output by any code not using the `render` event to display templates safely ends up here.

 ## Database